kstep/vkrs/CONTRIBUTION.md

 gone through all the words above.)

 As block names say, they define sized and unsized request fields.
-The fields definition syntax in them are the same, except for one small but important
+The fields declaration syntax in them are the same, except for one small but important
 detail: in `unsized {}` block all field types *can* (but *don't have to*) have unsized types, like `str` or `[T]`.
 The macro will prepend these types with reference prefix `&` and a lifetime specifier, bound to the parent structure.